Gen3 - Installation - Can Pressure Input Module (CPIM)

 Once the CPIM has been mounted, the cables from the external sensors can be connected.
 There are six screw in connectors in total on the CPIM as shown in the picture below, plus (on some machines) a permanent height limiter cable from out the left side of the CPIM to the rear of the machine - to the hydraulic block.

 The four on the bottom left are for the pressure sensors.
-Connect the head pressure sensor cable to the far left connector and connect the rod pressure sensor cable to the second connector from the left.
+Connect the Head pressure sensor cable to the far left connector and connect the Rod pressure sensor cable to the second connector from the left.
 The other two pressure sensor connectors are for the compensation sensors: Compensation Head and Compensation Rod.
 Mixing up and plugging the four pressure sensors into the wrong sensor ports won't damage either the sensors nor the CPIM, however, the system will not function correctly.
 It will generate very wild figures on the EQSS Gen 3 display and will most likely intermittently cut out.
 The simple remedy is to check and plug the four sensor cables into the correct ports.

 The connector on the right side of the housing and on the bottom far right are for the CAN bus interconnections.
 The boom cable is usually connected to the bottom far right connector.
 The optional light tower can connect into the connector on the right of the housing via a tee connector.
 The other side of the tee connector is attached to a 4 meter cable - referred to as the CCIM cable.
 This cable connects to the CCIM mounted inside the cabin.
 Coil up any additional cable from the pressure sensors, light tower and boom cable and store underneath the covers along the chassis.